mantidproject/mantid/dev-docs/source/ProfilingWithPerf.rst

 Install and configure
 ---------------------

-To install perf on ubuntu one needs
+To install perf on ubuntu one needs (this is `inspired from here <https://www.howtoforge.com/how-to-install-perf-performance-analysis-tool-on-ubuntu-20-04/>`_)

 .. code-block:: sh